Healthy Ways To Observe Karva Chauth Fast

 Nutritionist Avni Kaul says wherein the majority of fasts include eating fruits, nuts and drinking fluids, Karva Chauth fast is unique because in this fast a woman is not supposed to eat or drink from sunrise to sunset.
 And if you have a special health condition like diabetes, hypertension; you might be wondering if its safe to keep Karva Chauth fast or not.

-In this article, Delhi based Nutritionist and Dietitian Avni Kaul talks widely on observing Karva Chauth if you have special health conditions.
+In this article, Delhi based Nutritionist and Dietician Avni Kaul talks widely on observing Karva Chauth if you have special health conditions.

 Seek Your Doctor’s Permission